 On the industrial planet Velocité, a rebellion sprang out against the local pro-Ferthlon administration.
 This rebellion was not pro-Mechyrdian, however, instead the rebels followed their own ideology of National Futurism.
 The local citizens formed paramilitaries known as the Escadron, that harassed shipping originating from the world.
 The traitors relied heavily on Velocité, as it provided them with many of their weapons and ships.
 With it out of the picture, the Ferthlon rebellion started to lose pace.

 In response, a local fleet of the Golden Guard came to a moon of Velocité, Lallün, and broke it apart with a planet-cracking bomb.
 They intended to set an example to Velocité by killing 400 million people, however this merely enraged the Escadron.

-It was by this time that Phanaius realized that he had no choice: he must press his advantage and push towards Mechyrdia, or lose his advantage and with it, the war.
+It was by this time that Phanaius realized that he had no choice: he must press his advantage and push towards Mechyrd, or lose his advantage and with it, the war.
 Phanaius rallied the entire traitor navy in the Marcium sector, decimating the Children of Tyra polemarchy in the process.
-Once the fleet was assembled, Phanaius pushed into the Mechyrdia system.
+Once the fleet was assembled, Phanaius pushed into the Mechyrd system.

 The defense of the Mechyrd system was divided into several spheres of command:

-- Sphere A oversaw the planet Mechyrdia and its moons, commanded by Sigfrid Colxów, Marshal of the Pretoriani
+- Sphere A oversaw the planet Mechyrd and its moons, commanded by Sigfrid Colxów, Marshal of the Pretoriani

 - Sphere B oversaw the mining colony Sethlancj, commanded by Martan Adalhet, Marshal of the Iron Fists